umara4/group40/README.md

 All other files demonstrate progress over the period of the course

-Rememeber to plugin the board
+Remember to plugin the board